 I am the Executive Lead Nurse for Education and work closely with the Birmingham office team.

-In my clinical role as an NHS consultant anaesthetist I see the devastating effects of SEPSIS first hand.
+In my clinical role as an NHS consultant anaesthetist I see the devastating effects of sepsis first hand.
 I joined the UK Sepsis Trust as I was inspired by their passion to change the system and improve patient outcomes.
-My exec role focuses on raising awareness through good PR and engaging corporates and others who share our values and want to join our mission to save lives.
+My executive role focuses on raising awareness through good PR and engaging corporates and others who share our values and want to join our mission to save lives.

-I’ve been with UKST since ‘the start’ and was part of the original team that developed the ‘SEPSIS Six’.
-I have an interest in SEPSIS systems, risk stratification and early treatment.
-Outside of the UKST I work as a Consultant in Emergency Medicine, the lead doctor for an air ambulance service and as Honorary Professor of Prehospital Critical Care at the University of Plymouth.
+I’ve been with the UK Sepsis Trust since ‘the start’ and was part of the original team that developed the ‘Sepsis Six’.
+I have an interest in sepsis systems, risk stratification and early treatment.
+Outside of the UK Sepsis Trust I work as a Consultant in Emergency Medicine, the lead doctor for an air ambulance service and as Honorary Professor of Prehospital Critical Care at the University of Plymouth.

-I’ve been with UKST since April 2017 working on a range of different projects focused around education, learning and development.
+I’ve been with the UK Sepsis Trust since April 2017 working on a range of different projects focused around education, learning and development.
 My background is primarily in adult education and injury rehabilitation both here in the UK and Australia.

-My role: I look after the charity’s accounts.
-My job has given me the opportunity to learn so much, including the very important task of raising awareness on SEPSIS.
+I started at the UK Sepsis Trust in 2013 and so far it’s been a remarkable journey.
+My role is to look after the charity’s accounts.
+My job has given me the opportunity to learn so much, including the very important task of raising awareness on sepsis.
 I look forward to continuing helping to raise awareness of this awful illness and seeing the charity grow further.

-I joined the team in 2016 after graduating from the University of Birmingham and have loved seeing the charity grow and the difference it makes to those affected by SEPSIS.
+I joined the team in 2016 after graduating from the University of Birmingham and have loved seeing the charity grow and the difference it makes to those affected by sepsis.
 As part of the fundraising team I get to work with our amazing supporters to achieve their fundraising goals whether that be a school bake sale or running the London Marathon.

 I previously worked within the NHS.
-I joined the trust in 2016 and work as part of the administration team primarily dealing with emails and correspondence, organising and coordinating our speakers and representing the trust at conferences with our information stand.
+I joined the Trust in 2016 and work as part of the administration team primarily dealing with emails and correspondence, organising and coordinating our speakers and representing the trust at conferences with our information stand.

-I’ve worked with the UK Sepsis Trust since 2015 to raise the condition’s profile in the press, spark media debate and amplify calls for better SEPSIS care across the NHS.
+I’ve worked with the UK Sepsis Trust since 2015 to raise the condition’s profile in the press, spark media debate and amplify calls for better sepsis care across the NHS.

 I joined the UK Sepsis Trust in August 2017.
 My main strengths lie in social media and brand awareness, as well as analytics, web maintenance and copywriting.
-My background is in the education sector, mainly focussing on healthcare.
+My background is in the education sector, mainly focusing on healthcare.

 I am a Qualified Nurse working in Recovery.
 I have been working for the UK Sepsis Trust 2015 as a Corporate Liaison.

-Dr Ranj is a media doctor and paediatrician, he says: ‘As a children’s doctor, I’ve seen only too often the devastating effect SEPSIS can have on infants and children.
-I’m delighted to be an Ambassador for the UK Sepsis Trust and I’m committed to working with this fantastic charity to help stop people of all ages dying needlessly from SEPSIS’.
+Dr Ranj is a media doctor and paediatrician.
+He says: ‘As a children’s doctor, I’ve seen only too often the devastating effect sepsis can have on infants and children.
+I’m delighted to be an Ambassador for the UK Sepsis Trust and I’m committed to working with this fantastic charity to help stop people of all ages dying needlessly from sepsis’.

-News presenter Mark Austin says: ‘SEPSIS is a little-known but common condition that kills 44,000 people a year in the UK.
+News presenter Mark Austin says: ‘sepsis is a little-known but common condition that kills 44,000 people a year in the UK.
 That’s more than breast, bowel and prostate cancer combined and the real tragedy here is that it is almost always easily treatable if identified early.
 I’m extremely proud to be supporting the UK Sepsis Trust in their work to raise awareness of the condition.
 Thousands of lives depend on it’.

-Actor Jason Watkins and his Wife Clara tragically lost their 2 year old daughter Maude to SEPSIS back in 2011.
+Actor Jason Watkins and his wife Clara tragically lost their 2 year old daughter Maude to sepsis back in 2011.
 In his role as Ambassador for the UK Sepsis Trust Jason has helped lobby the government to raise more awareness.